buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 {% include content_blurb.html category="essays" slug="war-and-peace_bodhi-geoff" %}
 - An argument between two highly respected Theravada monks on the subject of whether war can ever be justified, Bhikkhu Bodhi wonders out loud, “War: what _is_ it good for?” and Thanissaro Bhikkhu responds with, “Absolutely nothing!”

+{% include content_blurb.html category="canon" slug="an10.30" %}
+- What do you make of the King's behavior here?
+Is he a sincere Buddhist?
+And what do you think of the Buddha's reaction?

 {% include content_blurb.html category="essays" slug="war-bright-and-dark_sujato" %}
 - Bhante Sujato replies to Bhikkhus Bodhi and Thanissaro, reminding them that the Buddha's ethical tetralemma avoids such harsh dualities as "should" and "must not"